Bogdan Stancu

-Bogdan Sorin Stancu ([boɡˈdan soˈrin ˈstaŋku]; born 28 June 1987) is a Romanian professional footballer who plays as a forward.
+Bogdan Sorin Stancu ([boɡˈdan soˈrin ˈstaŋku]; born 28 June 1987) is a Romanian former professional footballer who played as a forward.

 Stancu started his professional career at Argeș Pitești, and had a brief loan spell at Mioveni.
 Due to an irregularity in his contract he left the club and joined Unirea Urziceni.
 In the summer of 2008, after two years at Urziceni, he moved to Steaua București and finished his first season as Steaua's top scorer with 11 goals.
 In the first half of the 2010–11 season Stancu scored 16 times in 27 games after which Galatasaray paid €5m to secure his services.
 After a not so successful stint at the Turkish club, he joined Orduspor.
 After they were relegated from the Süper Lig, Stancu moved to Gençlerbirliği for an undisclosed fee.

 At international level, his career started in 2010 and he played for Euro 2016.

 Club career

 FC Argeș

 Stancu was discovered at a trial by coach Mihai Ianovschi in 1998, who took him to the junior team of Argeș Pitești.

 In 2001, at the age of 14, Stancu was at the youth academy of FC Argeș when his father died due to heart failure.
 He was deeply affected by the loss and quit football for a few months.

 In 2005, he was brought to the first team by Sorin Cârțu.
 After a short period he was sent to Dacia Mioveni in Divizia B, where he had a contract of only $1000 per month and a clause by which he earned $1 for every minute played for Mioveni.
 His team won a few games with Stancu as their only goalscorer.
 After a season where he scored 3 goals in 12 matches, he returned to FC Argeș and made his debut in Divizia A at the age of 19 against former champions Steaua București, game which ended as a goalless draw.

 In the summer of 2006, Sorin Cârțu resigned from the club and former Italian star Giuseppe Giannini was appointed as the new manager of Argeș Pitești.
 After two weeks of training he decided that Bogdan Stancu and another player, Robert Neagoe, should be released.
 He ended up making only 7 appearances for his team that season.
 Stancu was sent once again to Dacia Mioveni during the pre-season but after a few days, Gigi Nețoiu brought him to Unirea Urziceni.
 In May 2008, after three years at Unirea, Stancu was transferred to Steaua București.
 Local media reported the fee to be in the region of €1 million.